Germany’s Working Holiday Visa for Australians

 Ensure you have all required documents with you when applying for your visa as the Consulate General will not accept incomplete visa applications – even if you flew all the way from Perth to apply in Sydney for your visa!
 If your application is not accepted, you will need to make a new appointment to apply for a second time; the next available appointment could be weeks away.

 If you apply for your working holiday visa after arriving in Germany, you’ll need to ensure you’ve received your visa within 90 days of arrival.
-Keep in mind that it could take 4-6 weeks to process your visa if you apply in Germany.
+If you apply in Berlin, your visa should be processed on the same day.
+But in the wurst-case scenario (pardon the pun!), it could take 4-6 weeks to process your visa.

 Arriving in Germany